danth6961/tsp-rebalance-app/docs/project_handoff.md

 Important:
 - `engine.py` should use the same baseline regime allocations as `constants.py`
 - emergency and F Fund overlay logic should remain intact
-- the current IFT gating logic still needs review if you want it stricter and more conservative
+- the current IFT gating logic should be reviewed if you want it stricter and more conservative

 ### `data_sources.py`
 External data acquisition.